A Guide to Pumpkin-Spicing Up Your Shopify Store This Autumn

 Specifically when using Shopify, collections can be created to group together products for easy customer discovery and a more succinct marketing direction.
 These can either be automated or manually curated.
 For automated collections, you can choose up to 60 selection conditions and can be useful if your collection regularly changes or expands.
 Manually created collections, however, are stationary and you will need to individually add and remove products as your collection changes.

 As mentioned above, these collections can come in especially handy when it comes to your marketing.
 Instead of pushing customers towards your homepage, you might instead create email campaigns directing them straight to a particular collection instead—your new range of winter coats, for instance, or pumpkin-scented candles.
-This can be a good opportunity to push people towards sale items, too, as our client Outside In has done (see below).
+This can be a good opportunity to push people towards sale items, too, as our client Outside In has done.

 You might also up your advertising budget for Google and social media for these specific collection links, too, to meet the increased seasonal demand.
 After all, your coats will be of greater interest to your audience as we come into these colder months than your swimwear range.